Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Discrete simulated annealing with landscape modification

 With the above Lemma and the notations introduced there, we are ready to give one of the main results of this paper concerning the large-time convergence of discrete simulated annealing with landscape modification.
-In a nutshell, we can operate a faster logarithmic cooling schedule with clipped critical height $c^*$, while in classical simulated annealing the critical height is $H^0$.
+The gain of landscape modification in simulated annealing can be seen by operating a possibly faster logarithmic cooling schedule with clipped critical height $c^*$, while in classical simulated annealing the critical height is $H^0$.
+The possible benefit thus depends on the tuning of $c$ since $c^* \leq c - \mcH_{\textrm{min}}$.
 This result is analogous to the result that we have obtained in \cite{C20KSA} for improved kinetic simulated annealing.
+Similar improvement of logarithmic cooling schedule by means of reduction in critical height can be found in the infinite swapping algorithm \cite{MSTW22}.

 \begin{theorem} Assume the same setting as in Theorem \ref{thm:asympspectral}.
 Let $A,B,p$ be the quantities as introduced in Lemma \ref{lem:sa}.
 Define

 Under the cooling schedule of the form, for any $\epsilon > 0$ as in Lemma \ref{lem:sa},